Ayesha-da/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

   *The data does not specifically show how and why certain campaigns are successful even though they have larger goal amount.

   *The data is missing crucial information such as recent trends.

 - What are some other possible tables and/or graphs that we could create?

-  *We can create a chart based on percentage of successful and failed campaign based on country and subcategories to understand if people in certain regions shows more interest towards particular subcategory.
+  *We can create a chart showing percentage of successful and failed campaign based on country and subcategories to understand if people in certain regions shows more interest towards particular subcategory.